 Very soon, half of all searches could be done without any keyboard typing or mobile phone tapping.
 “50% of all searches will be voice searches by 2020”, according to comScore.
 As voice search grows, many businesses are increasing their SEO efforts and adjusting their strategy.

-Imagine your phone listening to what you say and then typing your words into Google for you.
+Imagine your mobile phone listening to what you say and then typing your words into Google for you.
 After saying your search out load, your words are converted into text using voice recognition software.
 Then your query is entered into a search engine and you get the information you want.

 – 52% of voice searches are made while driving according to SEO Tribunal.

 Voice searches have a tendency to use a more natural language.
 The words used can be more familiar and the structure of the sentence more casual.
 If you want to optimize your website for voice search, consider more content that has everyday language or an informal tone.
 Test the content on your website by reading it out loud.
 Does it sound natural?
-Does your content sound like an actual conversation you would have with customers?
+Does your content sound like a conversation you would have with customers?